Viewing the Dashboard

 - Left clicking and dragging on a sub-section of the line, whether in the last 24 hours or last 60 minutes view, will also highlight the same time period on the performance and session count portlet.
 In addition, the data for the user load, concurrent users, and load by type portlets will all get updated for the time period that has been selected.

-The nodes portlet is, along with the Timeline portlet, another navigation and data filter tool within the ESM dashboard.
+The nodes portlet is, along with the Timeline portlet, another navigation and data filter tool within the SAS Enterprise Session Monitor dashboard.
 Selecting a node or a cluster of nodes will dynamically update all of the other charts on the dashboard to include only the nodes selected.

 To create a new cluster, click on the plus (+) sign in the top right hand corner of the portlet.
 Once you have entered a name for your cluster on the dialog that appears, click OK.
 To add nodes to your new cluster, left-click and drag nodes from one cluster to another.
 To save your cluster configuration, used the save file icon in the top right hand corner of the portlet.